Air-Cobot: Project continuation

 In 2015, in an interview given to the French weekly magazine Air & Cosmos, Jean-Charles Marcos, chief executive officer (CEO) of Akka Research, explained that once developed and marketed the Air-Cobot should cost between 100,000 and 200,000 euros.
 He could meet civilian needs in nondestructive testing and also military ones.
 A possible continuation of the project could be the use of the robot on aircraft larger than the Airbus A320.
 The CEO also revealed that Akka Technologies plans to work on a duo of robots for inspection: the same mobile platform for the lower parts, and a drone for the upper parts.
 If funding is allocated then this second phase would take place during the period 2017–2020.

 At the Singapore Airshow in February 2016, Airbus Group presented Air-Cobot and its use in its vision of the hangar of the future.
 The same month, the Singapore government enlisted Airbus Group to help local maintenance, repair, and operations providers to stay competitive against neighbour countries like Indonesia, Thailand and the Philippines which are cheaper.
 To improve productivity, Airbus Group launches, in October 2016, a testbed hangar where new technologies can be tested.
 Upon entering the hangar, cameras study the aircraft to detect damages.
-Mobile robots, such as the one of the Air-Cobot project, and drones, such as the one of the Aircam project, carry out more detailed inspections.
+Mobile robots, such as that of the Air-Cobot project, and drones, such as that of the Aircam project, carry out more detailed inspections.

 During the 14th International Conference on Remote Engineering and Virtual Instrumentation in March 2017, Akka Research Toulouse, one of the centers for research and development of Akka Technologies, presents its vision of the airport of the future.
 In addition of Air-Cobot, a previous step in this research axis is Co-Friend, an intelligent video surveillance system to monitor and improve airport operations.
 Futur researches will focus on the management of this operations, autonomous vehicles, non-destructive testing and human-machine interactions to increase efficiency and security on airports.
 From August 2017, the robot comes in once a month in Aeroscopia, an aeronautics museum of Blagnac.
 The researchers of the project take advantage of the collection to test the robot and acquire data on other aircraft models such as Airbus A400M, Airbus A300 and Sud-Aviation SE 210 Caravelle.